andy5995/vs-fltk/docs/developers/building.md

 > [!IMPORTANT]
-> It was decided to split distribution & building.
+> It was decided that distribution & building will be split.
-> Distribution will be handled [here](https://github.com/lazy-eggplant/vs.autobuilds), while everything build-related is staying here.
+> Distribution is to be handled [here](https://github.com/lazy-eggplant/vs.autobuilds), while everything build-related stays.
 > This also includes docker images, since they are not meant for final users but developers of `vs` and its related subprojects.

 ## Supported platforms

-At the moment, only Linux is supported for building and running `vs`.
+At the moment, only Linux is supported for building and running `vs` as its primary target.
-It is likely that all major CPU architectures are supported, and wider support for POSIX systems is also likely.
+It is likely that all major CPU architectures are supported, and several POSIX systems can also be targetted.

-This is just temporary limitation, as all dependencies used by this project are highly portable, but my own code and the build system is probably not.
+This is just temporary limitation, as all dependencies being used by this project are highly portable, but my own code and the build system are probably not.

 | **Platform**     | **Arch** | **Building** | **Running** |
 | ---------------- | :------: | :----------: | :---------: |